 In 1987, K&L Gates opened its Harrisburg office, both to strengthen its state regulatory practice and to expand its general practice in a steadily growing area of Pennsylvania.
 The practice has extended beyond the originally conceived scope to include contributions to the firm’s global practice.
 Our Harrisburg lawyers work closely with the firm’s other offices in the U.S. and around the globe.

-The practice includes general litigation, environmental law, energy law, infrastructure development and privatization (with a particular focus on the emerging use of public-private partnerships as a procurement method), constitutional law, construction litigation, health care, HIPAA and privacy, public utility regulation, government contracts, gaming and Internet gaming, election law and state taxation.
+The practice includes general litigation, environmental law, energy law, infrastructure development and privatization (with a particular focus on the emerging use of public-private partnerships as a procurement method), labor and employment, constitutional law, construction litigation, health care, HIPAA and privacy, public utility regulation, government contracts, gaming and Internet gaming, banking and financial institution law, election law, state and local taxation, and unclaimed property compliance.
 The practice is complemented by a government affairs group that provides guidance on legislative and regulatory matters.

 The environmental practice has been a mainstay of the Harrisburg office.
 It encompasses virtually every aspect of environmental and natural resources law, including state and federal regulation of water, air, wetlands, mining and waste management.
 The work includes Superfund cases, administrative and enforcement proceedings, the permitting of solid waste and other environmentally sensitive activities, the development of industrial site reclamation projects and energy facilities and the defense of criminal prosecutions.
-Since early 2008, the Harrisburg office has been actively engaged in representing oil and gas sector clients in litigation, regulatory, permitting and compliance matters related to exploration and development of natural gas from the Marcellus shale formation, including leading edge cases involving leasing rights and royalty payments, zoning, well siting, water supply, wastewater management, gathering and transmission facilities and other key issues.
+Since early 2008, the Harrisburg office has been actively engaged in representing oil and gas sector clients in litigation, regulatory, permitting and compliance matters related to exploration and development of natural gas from shale formations in the Appalachian Basin, including leading-edge cases involving leasing rights and royalty payments, zoning, well siting, water supply, wastewater management, gathering and transmission facilities and other key issues.
 The office’s environmental practice extends across the United States.